Things landlords cannot do in South Dakota

 The requirements for these mandatory disclosures are clear examples of how landlord responsibilities extend beyond the physical maintenance of a property.
 These regulations are designed to uphold a standard of care and ethics in the housing industry, and adherence to them is non-negotiable for any landlord operating within the bounds of South Dakota's rental property regulations.

-It's important to recognize that increases in rent cannot be executed in a discriminatory or retaliatory manner, as this would be a violation of the tenant's rights.
+Increases in rent cannot be executed in a discriminatory or retaliatory manner, as this would be a violation of the tenant's rights.
 Whether a tenant has raised a concern or filed a report regarding building standards, their actions should not trigger subjective rent adjustments.
 Adhering to fair practice, landlord responsibilities include honoring the terms initially agreed upon in the lease agreement.
 Therefore, raising the rent during the agreed lease period is uncommon unless such provisions were included at the lease signing.

 Tenants in South Dakota have certain protections under the law, particularly against unwarranted and sudden spikes in rent.
 It is a landlord's responsibility to ensure that any proposed rent increases are not only justifiable but communicated thoroughly and appropriately.
 Such transparency in communications about rent modifications helps to maintain a trusting and legally sound relationship between landlord and tenant.